jwt218/Chroma/README.md

 ## Directory Structure

-All operations in this document and the accompanying vignette files should run from the parent directory /Chroma-main.
+All operations in this document and the accompanying vignette files should be run from the parent directory /Chroma-main.
 All data needed for running the examples and to reproduce data reported in the corresponding publication are stored in /Chroma-main/data.
 The MATLAB and corresponding Word vignette files are found in /Chroma-main/docs.
+Functions are called from the /Chroma-main/functions directory (set this folder to your MATLAB environment path).

 ## Citing This Work

 If used for producing published data, please cite this work with the following reference:

+pending...

 ## Basic Usage